steven-hill/Weather-app/README.md

 # Weather-app

+## A SwiftUI app that uses the Open Weather API to get the current weather for the user's location.

   - A SwiftUI app written in Swift 5.9 with Xcode 15.1.
   - The iOS deployment target is 17.0.
   - It's a single view iOS app with a widget extension, supporting a small and medium sized widget.
   - It uses CoreLocation to get the user's location (if the user grants permission).
-Then it makes two network calls using the Open Weather API to get the current weather data for that location.
+Then it makes two network calls using the Open Weather API to get the current weather data and the AQI data for that location.
   - The app then displays the data on screen or presents an alert if an error has occurred.
   - Network code uses the Result type and completion handlers.
   - To handle different size classes I used GeometryReader, removing many hard coded values which I had initially used when building out the UI.